hyperlane-quickstart repo

 Quickstart Tutorial to help you start with Hyperlane

 We recommend using the other quickstarts that we have prepared for you in this section, but if you would rather have a repo that you can clone, this is for you.
-We built this quickstart with both Hardhat and Foundry in mind, so feel free to jump to the relevant sections.
+We built this quickstart with both and in mind, so feel free to jump to the relevant sections.

-You can find contracts related to this Quickstart on GitHub
+You can find contracts related to this

 When accounts are ready, start up building with hardhat, or see the package.json